Colours of the University

 Queen's official colours are gold, blue, and red - tricolour!
 The familiar tricolour appears on the university's flag, crest, sports jerseys, and on numerous souvenirs, clothes, publications, and promotional material.

-One American newspaper wrote of Queen's touring hockey team in 1899, "The visitors presented rather an odd appearance, because their skating costume contains such a combination of colours as to make the players look like animated sticks of candy or skating barber poles."
+At first, the “tricolor” was arranged in parallel bars, leading a Pittsburgh newspaper in 1899 to mockingly describe Queen’s hockey players: "The visitors presented rather an odd appearance, because their skating costume contains such a combination of colours as to make the players look like animated sticks of candy or skating barber poles."

 Most of Queen's faculties and many of its schools also have adopted colours.
 Arts and Science, Engineering and Applied Science, and Medicine were first to choose to divide up the tricolour, picking - respectively - red, gold, and blue, colours that are most evident in the faculty jackets worn by many students.